agronholm/apscheduler/docs/index.rst

 Advanced Python Scheduler
 =========================

-Advanced Python Scheduler (APScheduler) is an in-process task scheduler that lets you schedule functions (or any python callables) to be executed at times of your choosing.
+APScheduler is a light but powerful in-process task scheduler that lets you schedule functions (or any python callables) to be executed at times of your choosing.